Mohammed-Azab/EduSync_UniCalenderGenerator/README.md

 python EduSync.py
 ```
 Follow the prompts to enter course details.
 The script will generate `.ics` files in the `output/` directory.

+### Holiday Skipping
+- The script checks German public holidays and **skips sessions falling on those days**.
+- If a session falls on a holiday, it will be moved to the next available week.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.